Best Budget Acoustic Guitars Under and Around $400

 Dawsons Reviews the Big Baby

 If you’re thinking you need an acoustic-electric guitar but you still have to stick to a tight budget, here are my top recommendations.
 I’ll actually talk about two guitars here, both from Yamaha.
-Yamaha is the acoustic guitar brand I always recommend to beginners, their FG and FS Series specifically.
+Yamaha makes some of the best acoustic guitars for beginners.
+I always recommend their FG and FS Series specifically.
 These are super-affordable instruments with some excellent quality standards.

-So, what’s the difference between the FGX720SC and FSX720SC?
+So, what’s the difference between the FGX820C and FSX820C?
 Yamaha FG guitars feature traditional dreadnought-style bodies great for projection and strumming, where the FS has a smaller concert-style body that’s a little more suited for finger-style playing.
 It’s a personal choice, but if you are on the fence I’d suggest going with the FGX.
 Dreadnought-bodied acoustics are solid all-purpose guitars.

 The choice is yours, but you really can’t go wrong.
 If you’re looking for a pure acoustic I’d suggest the Seagull S6 or Taylor Big Baby.
 But, if you want to plug in and you need to stick right around that $400 budget, these Yamaha acoustics will get the job done.